zhehaowang/zhehao.me/book-notes/ecpp/it32-40-inheritance-oo-design.md

 ##### Non virtual interface idiom

-Let's begin with the interesting school of thought that virtual functions should almost always be private.
+Let's begin with the interesting school of thought that `virtual` functions should almost always be `private`.
 Adherents to this school would make `healthValue` a non-virtual public method that calls into a virtual private method `doHealthValue`, like this
 ```cpp
 class GameCharacter {